ansible/ansible-docker-base/README.md

 Replace the "image" parameter with the name of the image above in your registry.

 For more information, consult the [Ansible Docker module documentation](http://docs.ansible.com/docker_module.html)

+As your needs grow more detailed and you wish to specify different containers for different hosts, you might have a list called "run_containers" defined per Ansible host group, saying which containers to run on each host.
+This can allow ansible to be used as a lightweight cloud, all without any additional moving parts.

 Rebuilding Automatically when the Ansible Image Updates
 =======================================================